-This Manual generally informs what to install as well as how to install, but does not over rule any brand specific instruction.
+This Manual generally informs what to install as well as how to install but does not overrule any brand specific instruction.

-These principles are intended for new accounts and major refurbishment of existing accounts and additions/removals to an existing account.
+These principles are intended for new and existing accounts.

 Installations in existing accounts that are adding some brands may be difficult to implement the guidance on part of a system.
-We should aim at this standard but accept that some times we can not deliver 100 % at the present time in this account.
+We should aim at this standard but accept that sometimes we cannot deliver 100 % at the present time in this account.

-If the account is later refurbished then the general guidance should be applied.

-In Conjunction with this manual - Also refer to:
+If the account is later refurbished, then the general guidance should be applied.
+In Conjunction with this manual, also refer to:

 - Legislation manual

 - Brand Specification manual

 - Fault Diagnosis manual

+- Customer Specific Specifications (outside of BDA agreement)